HoloLens, Microsoft, VR and Apple

 Where to next?

-When discussing VR, some think that VR is now proven to be a failed technology.
+When discussing VR, some think that it’s now proven to be a failed technology.
 I couldn’t disagree more.
-Sure, PSVR is by no means perfect.
-Nor is the HTC Vive and I guess this also goes for the HoloLens.
-However, I think it’s important to state that perfection is not always the most important thing.
+Sure, PSVR is by no means perfect, nor is the HTC Vive…and I guess nor is the HoloLens.
+However, I perfection is not always the most important thing.

-Don’t get me wrong - the technology must work, but the products of today don’t have to be perfect, at least not now.
-The most important thing for the products of today, is to show that the technology works and to set a course for the future, where such a course can be set by both identifying what works and what does not work.
+A technology must work, sure, but the products of today don’t have to be perfect.
+The most important thing for the products of today, is to take a working technology and set a course for the future, which can involve both identifying what works and what does not work.

-Many of us grown ups have been waiting our whole lives for VR to work.
-I’m sooo happy to now, after buying the so-so Sony HMZ-T1 some years ago, finally have an amazing VR experience in my living room.
+Many of us have been waiting our whole lives for VR to work.
+I’m so happy to, after buying the so-so Sony HMZ-T1 some years ago, have an amazing VR experience in my living room with the PSVR.
 The technology works.
-Now, we just need to iterate upon it, make the hardware better, the user interface more intuitive the lag less noticable etc. to find the future of this new exciting world.
+Now, we just need to iterate upon it, make the hardware better, the user interface more intuitive the lag less noticable.
+Then we can focus on creating a future for this new exciting world.